About the Planners of Color (PoC)

 "It is in the collectivities that we find reservoirs of hope and optimism" ~Angela Davis

-A network of planners, designers, creatives, architects, and community development professionals in Massachusetts
+A 150+ network of planners, designers, creatives, architects, and community development professionals in Massachusetts who care about community change, from the inside out.

 Planners of Color first RaceTalk panel at a planning conference troubleshooting better hiring practices to increase representation